krishnadale007/devops-ansible/README.md

 ---
-- name:playbook
-host:localhost
-task:
+name: Date playbook
+hosts: servers
+tasks:
-- name: test
+- name: this will show the
-ping:
+date
+command: date